aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ## Preparing the Environment

 1. Check if the CloudFormation Stack has successfully created the AWS resources.
 Go to [CloudFormation](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#).
 You will see two Stacks created as shown below.
 Click on the **Stack** that is created with the name **mod-**.
 This is a parent stack.
 The Stack with the name **aws-cloud9-xx** is a child stack and is used for launching Cloud9 environment.
 Click the parent stack and look at the **Outputs** section.
 We suggest to copy paste all the output values in a notepad.
-These details will be used in the subsequent steps as well as in Lab 2.
+These details will be used in the subsequent steps as well as in Lab 2 and Lab 3.

 ![](./assets/cfn-lab1.png)